-- If there is any change in the user interface, we could just change the code in View component thereby making it clear that the business logic is unaffected as there was no change made in the Model component in regards to this scenario.
+- Suppose there is any change in the user interface.
+In that case, we could just change the code in the View component, thereby making it clear that the business logic is unaffected as there was no change made in the Model component in regards to this scenario.

-- Because of the simplicity, it brings to the table, many programming language frameworks follow this architecture and provides a good understanding to the developer on how the web application needs to be developed.
+- Because of the simplicity it brings to the table, many programming language frameworks follow this architecture and provide a good understanding of how the web application needs to be developed.